ccpk1/Home-Assistant-Energy-Management/README.md

 ### Laundry
 * See when appliances are running
 * Get notifications when a cycle is finished
-* Count how many times each appliance has run in the past 7 day
+* Count how many times each appliance has run in the past 7 days

 <img src='images/Laundry.jpg' width='400px'>

 ### Water
 * See how long your water heater is running each day
 * Count how many times per hour your sump pump is running
 * Notify if your sump pump runs x times per hour

 <img src='images/Water.jpg' width='800px'>

 ### Heating and Cooling
 * Calculate the amount of time your heater is running per day
 * For those with heat pumps, count your defrost cycles per day as well as aux heat runtime.

 <img src='images/HVAC_Dashboard.jpg' width='400px'>

-## My electric configuration and main dashboard
+## My full electric configuration and main dashboard yaml files

 [packages\home_electric.yaml](https://github.com/ccpk1/Home-Assistant-Energy-Management/blob/master/yaml/packages_home_electric.yaml)